wkumari/draft-wkumari-capport-icmp-unreach/README.md

    captive portal is in use.

    This document defines a new ICMP Type for Captive Portal.
-The Captive Portal ICMP Type can be used to send flow 5-tuple specific or general notifications to user devices.
+The Captive Portal ICMP Type can be used to send flow 5-tuple specific notifications to user devices.
 As a new ICMP type, it is expected to be ignored by legacy devices.

    This document also defines an Extension Object that can be appended to selected multi-part ICMP messages to inform the user device that